Columvi

 For more information about using Columvi, see the package leaflet or contact your doctor or pharmacist.

-DLBCL is a cancer that affects B cells, a type of white blood cell.
-The active substance in Columvi, glofitamab, is an antibody (a type of protein) that has been designed to recognise and attach to CD20, a protein that is present on the surface of B cells (including the cancer cells), and to CD3, a protein found on the surface of healthy T cells.
+The active substance in Columvi, glofitamab, is an antibody (a type of protein) designed to recognise and attach to CD20, a protein present on the surface of B cells (including the cancer cells), and to CD3, a protein found on the surface of healthy T cells.
 T cells are another type of white blood cell that are part of the immune system (the body’s natural defences) and can destroy cancer cells.

-By binding to the CD20 and CD3 proteins, the medicine acts as a bridge to bring together the cancer cells and T cells.
-This encourages the T cells to destroy the cancer cells and helps control the disease.
+By binding to CD20 and CD3, the medicine acts as a bridge to bring together the cancer cells and T cells.
+This encourages the T cells to destroy the cancer cells and helps control the cancer.

 The benefits of Columvi were evaluated in a study involving 108 adults with DLBCL or a related lymphoma whose cancer had returned or was not responding after at least two other therapies.
-In this study, Columvi was given for 12 treatment cycles and was not compared with other medicines.
+In this study, patients were pre-treated with obinutuzumab before receiving Columvi for 12 treatment cycles, after pre-treatment with obinutuzumab.
+Columvi was not compared with other medicines.
 The results showed that 35% (38 out of 108) of patients achieved a complete response (no sign of cancer).
-Complete response was achieved within an average of 42 days after starting treatment.
-Of those patients who achieved a complete response, 75% maintained this response 12 months after starting treatment.
+For these patients, the complete response was achieved 42 days after starting treatment, on average, and 75% maintained this response 12 months after starting treatment.

-The most common serious side effects (which may affect 2 or more out of 100 people) include cytokine release syndrome, sepsis (when bacteria and their toxins circulate in the blood leading to organ damage), COVID-19, tumour flare (a reaction that is similar to worsening of the cancer), COVID-19 pneumonia (infection of the lungs), febrile neutropenia (fever and neutropenia), neutropenia and pleural effusion (fluid around the lungs).
+Some side effects can be serious.
+The most frequent with Columvi used alone is CRS and may affect more than 1 in 10 people.
+Other serious side effects (which may affect up to 1 in 10 people) include sepsis (when bacteria and their toxins circulate in the blood leading to organ damage), COVID-19, tumour flare (a reaction that is similar to worsening of the cancer), COVID-19 pneumonia (infection of the lungs), febrile neutropenia (fever and neutropenia), neutropenia and pleural effusion (fluid around the lungs).

-Patients with DLBCL whose cancer has returned or not responded after at least 2 previous treatments have limited treatment options.
-Treatment with Columvi was shown to provide a clinically meaningful and durable response.
-The side effects were considered generally manageable and acceptable given the lack of treatment options for these patients.
+At the time of approval, there was a need for additional treatments for patients with DLBCL whose cancer had returned or not responded after at least 2 previous treatments, and those with DLBCL NOS whose cancer had returned or not responded after at least one previous treatment and who could not have a transplant.
+Treatment with Columvi alone was shown to provide a clinically meaningful and durable response.
+Columvi was shown to extend the time patients with DLBCL NOS lived.
+In terms of side effects, CRS and the risk of serious infections were considered important risks but were generally manageable and acceptable, given the lack of treatment options for these patients.
 The European Medicines Agency therefore decided that Columvi’s benefits are greater than its risks and it can be authorised for use in the EU.

-The company that markets Columvi must provide educational material for healthcare professionals that includes information about the risk of tumour flare and how to diagnose and monitor this side effect.
+The company that markets Columvi must provide educational materials for healthcare professionals that include information about the risk of tumour flare and how to diagnose and monitor this side effect.

-The company must also provide patient cards with information about key signs and symptoms of cytokine release syndrome, and when and where to seek help if such signs occur.
-This card will also inform healthcare professionals treating the patient that Columvi is associated with a risk of cytokine release syndrome.
+The company must also provide patient cards with information about key signs and symptoms of CRS, and when and where to seek help if such signs occur.
+This card will also inform healthcare professionals that Columvi is associated with a risk of CRS.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Columvi have also been included in the summary of product characteristics and the package leaflet.